KratosMultiphysics/CoSimIO/tutorial/c/README.md

 ## Tutorial 8: Connecting/Disconnecting to/from Kratos
-For connecting to Kratos it is very important to have in mind that Kratos also uses *CoSimIO* for interprocess communication so its python interace reflects the CoSimIO.
-So we may create a python script for connect and disconnect in the same way discribed in the [python tutorial](https://github.com/KratosMultiphysics/CoSimIO/blob/master/tutorial/python/README.md):
+For connecting to Kratos it is very important to have in mind that Kratos also uses *CoSimIO* for interprocess communication so its python interface reflects the CoSimIO.
+So we may create a python script for connecting and disconnecting in the same way described in the [python tutorial](https://github.com/KratosMultiphysics/CoSimIO/blob/master/tutorial/python/README.md):

 ```Python
 from KratosMultiphysics.CoSimulationApplication import CoSimIO